Representation learning in cerebellum-like structures: Plasticity in expansion layers

 \subsection{Plasticity of inhibitory interneurons}

-Plasticity extends beyond excitatory synapses onto principal cells to include inhibitory circuits in both the mushroom body calyx and the cerebellar granule layer (see~\cite{pali2024understanding} for a review of cerebellar plasticity).
-Because inhibitory interneurons integrate feedforward and feedback signals, changes at their synapses can reshape inhibitory responses and, consequently, sensory representations in expansion layers~\cite{fleming2024}.
-By potentiating inhibition for irrelevant inputs and promoting disinhibition for relevant ones, inhibitory plasticity complements excitatory mechanisms to refine behaviorally meaningful coding.
+Plasticity extends beyond excitatory synapses onto principal cells to include inhibitory circuits in both, the MB calyx and the cerebellar granule layer.
+Because inhibitory interneurons integrate feedforward and feedback signals, changes at their synapses can reshape inhibitory responses and, consequently, sensory representations in expansion layers~\cite{fleming2024, pali2024understanding}.
+By potentiating inhibition for irrelevant inputs and promoting disinhibition for relevant ones, inhibitory plasticity could complement excitatory mechanisms to refine behaviorally meaningful coding.

-In the cerebellum, plasticity of Golgi cells (GoCs) can adapt feedforward and feedback inhibition to patterns of input stimulation, as shown by synaptic changes at mossy fiber (MF)–GoC, or parallel fibers (PF)-GoC synapses in the cerebellum.
-In cerebellar slices, theta-burst stimulation induces both LTP and LTD at MF–GoC synapses, paralleling stimulation-induced plasticity at neighboring MF–granule cell connections~\cite{locatelli2021calcium}.
-However, the polarity of induction is reversed, as LTP occurs at hyperpolarized potentials and depends on slow L-type VGCCs, whereas LTD emerges at depolarized potentials through T-type channels, independent of NMDARs.
-Additionally, strong PF stimulation produces LTD at PF–GoC synapses.
-This reduces feedback inhibition, allowing sustained granule cell excitation when inputs are behaviorally relevant~\cite{robberechts2010long}.
+In the cerebellum, plasticity of Golgi cells (GoCs) can adapt feedforward and feedback inhibition to patterns of input stimulation.
+To adapt feedforward inhibition, high-frequency theta-burst stimulation induces both LTP and LTD at afferent MF–GoC synapses, as shown in cerebellar slices~\cite{locatelli2021calcium}.
+Interestingly, however, the polarity of induction is reversed compared to the excitatory MF–GrC connections: LTP occurs at hyperpolarized potentials and depends on slow L-type VGCCs, whereas LTD emerges at depolarized potentials through T-type channels, independent of NMDARs~\cite{locatelli2021calcium}.
+A similar observation is made for feedback inhibition, where strong PF stimulation induces LTD at PF–GoC synapses~\cite{robberechts2010long}.
 Finally, MF and PF inputs drive timing-dependent plasticity in Golgi Cells~\cite{pali2025coincidence}, where dendritic integration across apical and basal compartments governs bidirectional synaptic changes and enables flexible inhibitory adaptation.
-Thus, stimulation-induced plasticity dynamically tunes both feedforward and feedback inhibition in the cerebellum, complementing excitatory plasticity to balance circuit output.
+Thus, stimulation-induced plasticity dynamically tunes both feedforward and feedback inhibition in the cerebellum.
+Importantly, due to the apparent reversal in plasticity induction, this plasticity might complement excitatory plasticity through disinhibition or potentiation of inhibitory responses.